sms06164/Python-DVD-rental-project/README.md

 # Python DVD rental project

-This is a supplementary analysis of the DVD rental database using Python.
+This is a supplementary analysis of the [previous project](https://github.com/sms06164/SQL-DVD-Rental-DB-project) on DVD rental database using Python.

+#Tool
+- Jupyter Notebook
+- Python

+#Library
+- NumPy
+- Pandas
+- Matplotlib

-Following works were done,
+#Following works were done,

 1. A time-series plot was created to show daily total revenue for three randomly chosen countries.
 2. A sentiment analysis was done on the movide descriptions with a new column added.